kumahq/kuma-website/app/_src/explore/gateway-api.md

 If the route's namespace differs from its `parentRef`'s namespace, the `HTTPRoute` applies only to requests
 _from workloads in the route's namespace_.

+{% warning %}
+Because of [how Kuma maps resources](#how-it-works) at the moment, the combination of the `HTTPRoute`s name and namespace and the parent `Service` name and namespace must be no more than 249 characters.
+{% endwarning %}

 {% endif_version %}